Valentin Ignatov (surgeon)

-Valentin Lyubomirov Ignatov is a Bulgarian surgeon, professor, rector of the Medical University "Prof. Dr. Paraskev Stoyanov" of Varna (from 2020), and an executive director of St. Marina University Hospital, Varna (2016–2020).
+Valentin Lyubomirov Ignatov is a Bulgarian surgeon, professor, rector of the Medical University "Prof. Dr. Paraskev Stoyanov" of Varna (2020–2023), and an executive director of St. Marina University Hospital, Varna (2016–2020).

 Biography

 He was born on June 18, 1958, in Varna and graduated from First Language School in his hometown.
 He obtained his degree in medicine from the Medical University of Varna (1986).

 He has acquired a specialty in surgery (1995), and has a master's degree in Health Management (2005).
 His PhD thesis (2005) was titled "Diagnostic and Therapeutic Tactics and ND: Laser Therapy in the Conditions of Acute Bleeding from Gastric Duodenal Ulcers”.
 In 2013 followed the habilitation work “Acute Bleeding from the Gastrointestinal Tract.
 Diagnostics and Treatment” (2013) and he acquired the academic degree of “Professor” at the Department of General and Operative Surgery (2013).

 He was head of the First Clinic of Surgery (2007-2016).

 Prof. Ignatov was an executive director of St. Marina University Hospital, Varna from 2016 until 2020, when he was elected rector.

 Prof. V. Ignatov is the 13th rector of the Medical University of Varna.